Academic Program Overview

 Objective 2: Media literacy

-Reading: Students will be introduced to texts from print media and internet using the grammatical structures under study.
-In this unit, students will read different genres of texts, learn and apply skimming techniques according to their level, understand in-depth the given texts and analyze them grammatically and style-wise.
+Reading: Students will be introduced to texts from print media and the internet using the grammatical structures under study.
+In this unit, students will read different genres of texts, learn and apply skimming techniques according to their level, understand in-depth the given texts, and analyze them grammatically and style-wise.